SQL API Reference

 SQL vs Key-Value API

-SochDB supports both paradigms:
+SochDB supports both paradigms over the same storage.

 | Feature | SQL API | Key-Value API |